fraterrisus/walkthroughs/dragon-wars/index.md

 #### Attack Rolls

 When a combatant attacks, the game rolls 1d16+2.
 A minimum roll (3) always hits and a maximum roll (18) always misses.
 Beyond that, the target is 13; you hit if you roll **equal or below** that, so lower numbers are better.
-Odds favor the attacker slightly: all other things being equal, you have a 68.75% (11 out of 16) chance of succeeding on any given attack.
-(Note that if you get multiple attacks, each one is rolled separately.)
+Odds favor the attacker: all other things being equal, you have a 11-in-16 (68.75%) chance of succeeding on any given attack.
+If you have multiple attacks (because you're firing multiple missiles), each one is rolled separately.

 Of course, "all other things" are basically *never* equal.
-The target number is increased (i.e. making it easier to hit the opponent) by your AV (DEX/4, plus equipment modifiers) and the number of ranks you have in the appropriate weapon skill (or *Fistfighting*, if you're unarmed).
-Likewise, the target number is decreased by the target's DV, making them harder to hit.
-When you're on defense it works the same way, using the monster's DEX and AV and your DV.
+The target number is modified upwards (making a hit *more* likely) by the attacker's AV and downwards (less likely) by the defender's DV.
+As a reminder, AV and DV are a combination of:
+- DEX (divided by 4)
+- equipment modifiers (AV only)
+- weapon skills (or *Fistfighting*, AV only)
+- buff spells

-(If you're casting a spell that requires an attack roll, it works the same way, but you use INT/4 to calculate your "magic AV", you don't get equipment modifiers, and you get to add ranks in your magic skill.
-The opponent's DV is the same.)
+If you're casting a spell that requires an attack roll, your "magic AV" is INT/4 (instead of DEX) plus the number of ranks you have in the appropriate magic skill.
+(Equipment AV bonuses aren't applied here.)
+Your opponent's DV is the same as it is for physical attacks.

 #### Damage Rolls

 The game counts up the number of hits and rolls the damage die that many times.

 If your weapon has a skill or attribute requirement, you get +1 bonus damage for every 5 ranks that you exceed the requirement (round down).
 This is true regardless of whether the weapon requires STR, DEX, or *Mountain Lore*.
 However, if you take *seven* ranks of *Mountain Lore* in order to get +1 damage from the Mountain Sword I will personally come to your house and give you a wedgie.
-Monsters don't have weapon skills.
+Monsters don't have weapon skills, so they don't get bonus damage this way.

 If you hit with Mighty Attack, roll a bonus 1d4.